whoever11/u1_lab_weather-apiM/README.md

 ```

 Test your API call by logging your data into the console, then render it on screen to see your live information on screen!
+We've already seen that using city names with spaces could be an issue, we may wan to to console.log our url that we are calling as well to make sure it matches our correct Insomnia calls

+Once you have your data logged, add in some style through a CSS file